Chiheb-Ellefi/URL_Shortener/README.md

 The system is divided into two main services:

+1. **Authentication Service:** This service manages user authentication and sessions.
+It stores user credentials and sessions in MongoDB, generates JWT access tokens with expiration dates, and issues 32-byte random refresh tokens.
+The refresh token is used to obtain a new access token without needing to re-enter credentials when the original access token expires.
-1. **UID Generator Service:** This service generates unique IDs.
+2. **UID Generator Service:** This service generates unique IDs.
 You can find more details about this service [here](https://github.com/Chiheb-Ellefi/Unique_ID_Generator).
-2. **URL Shortener Service:** This service takes the UID, hashes it, and returns the shortened URL.
+3. **URL Shortener Service:** This service takes the UID, hashes it, and returns the shortened URL.
+4. **Update Count Service:** This service tracks the number of clicks on each short URL.
+When a user clicks on a short URL, the click count is incremented in the cache, and a message with the URL hash is published to a Redis pub/sub channel.
+The Update Count Service subscribes to this channel and increments the click count in the database for the corresponding URL hash.

 Both services are deployed using Kubernetes and are connected together.
 The configuration files for the Kubernetes deployment are included in the repository.